MicrosoftDocs/azure-docs/articles/ai-services/create-account-resource-manager-template.md

 ## Review the template

-The template used in this quickstart is from [Azure Quickstart Templates](https://azure.microsoft.com/resources/templates/cognitive-services-universalkey/).
+The template that you use in this quickstart is from [Azure Quickstart Templates](https://azure.microsoft.com/resources/templates/cognitive-services-universalkey/).

 :::code language="json" source="~/quickstart-templates/quickstarts/microsoft.cognitiveservices/cognitive-services-universalkey/azuredeploy.json":::